awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/3_explore_your_data.md

 **.5.** Paste the S3 URI you copied earlier (ex: `s3://[YOUR_BUCKET]/csv/SaaS-Sales.csv`),click **Add an S3 data source** and click **Next**:
 ![Add Datasource](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/8_5_AddDatasource_2.png)

-**3.6.** From the drop down menu, select the IAM role we created at the beginnig of the lab: `AWSGlueRole-module-1-lab`.
+**3.6.** From the drop down menu, select the IAM role you created at the beginnig of the lab: `AWSGlueRole-module-1-lab`.
 This role allows your crawler to scan the data on your bucket, and thus, the data under */csv/* folder.
 Click **Next**:
 ![IAM Role](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/8_6_IAMGlueRole.png)

 **3.7.** Click **Add databse**.
 This will open a new window to **Create a Glue database**.